karolflont/FastTrack/README.md

 First option is the PREFERRED one, as some of the functions of this module trigger a mass reboot of managed hosts.
 Using these functions with Avid.PSUtilities module installed on one of the mnaged hosts can give undetermined results.

-To install the Avid.PSUtilities module on your computer run Avid.PSU.INSTALL.ps1 script from a PowerShell session with elevated privileges.
+To install the Avid.PSUtilities module on your computer run Avid.PSU.INSTALL.ps1 script from an elevated PowerShell prompt (Run as administrator).

 WARNING: Installing AvidPS.Utilities will add all hosts ("*") to the WSMan:\localhost\Client\TrustedHosts.
-If you already have some hosts defined as WSMan trusted hosts, you have to backup the WSMan:\localhost\Client\TrustedHosts configuration and restore it manually later.
+If you already have some hosts defined as WSMan trusted hosts, you have to backup the WSMan:\localhost\Client\TrustedHosts configuration and restore it manually later, as uninstall srtipt will clear the WSMan:\localhost\Client\TrustedHosts.

-To uninstall the Avid.PSUtilities module on your computer run Avid.PSU.UNINSTALL.ps1 script from a PowerShell session with elevated privileges.
+To uninstall the Avid.PSUtilities module on your computer run Avid.PSU.UNINSTALL.ps1 script from an elevated PowerShell prompt (Run as administrator).

 ---